Get a quote now!

 Co-insurance applies to every claim.
 However, the full deductible only applies to the policy period.

 The format of our deductible is what is often called an “aging deductible.”
 This means your deductible increases only as your pet ages and becomes more susceptible to illness or injury.
 Just as with any other insurance, premiums may increase over time, but this will only be due to inflation or other outside forces, not because of your dog’s or cat’s health or your claims activity.

 Typically, Petline Insurance Company is able to process your claim reimbursement within 5 to 10 business days of receiving your claim.
 More complex claims (such as those which involve multiple conditions) may take longer.
 In the event of a claim delay, such as an incomplete claim form, they’ll notify you in writing.

 You’ll receive a cheque by mail.
 However, when you choose direct withdrawal from your bank account as your payment method for monthly insurance premiums, we can also direct deposit your claims reimbursements.
 This is optional though, so you’ll have to speak to a customer service agent to make this request.

 No. We expect you to use your coverage and to make ongoing claims throughout the life of your dog or cat.
 Neither your deductible nor your insurance premiums will increase as a result of the number of pet insurance claims you make.

-- The information provided on this page is meant for informational purposes only.
-Full details regarding coverage and exclusions can be found in the insurance policy, which always prevails.
-Certain conditions, limitations and exclusions may apply.
+- The information on this page is provided for informational purposes only.
+The terms and conditions of the coverages described are set out in the insurance policy, which always prevails.
+Conditions, exclusions and limitations may apply.
 Desjardins Pet Insurance Program is underwritten by Petline Insurance Company and is distributed by Desjardins General Insurance Services Inc. in Ontario and Alberta and by Desjardins General Insurance Inc. in Quebec.